wp-plugins/simple-colorbox/readme.txt

 Adds a very simple Colorbox to your linked images.
 This plugin is intended as an easy to use alternative to other lightbox / Colorbox alternatives.
 Unlike most other plugins with similar functionality, this one does not have any settings or requirements whatsoever, simple install, activate and yer done :)

+<strong>More information can be found on the <a href="http://geek.ryanhellyer.net/products/simple-colorbox/">Simple Colorbox plugin page</a>.</strong>

 == Installation ==